 Marin Loo is an emerging Australian contemporary artist who paints vibrant landscapes and uplifting scenes of nature using color, form and illustrative brush strokes.
-"Peaceful, colorful and uplifting" are some of the words that describe her artwork.
+"Peaceful, colourful and uplifting" are some of the words that describe her artwork.

 She finally quit her job recently to fully pursue her true passion of art.
 Through her time, she has participated in a number of art shows and been a finalist at national prizes.